Africa Asia Middle East عربي Français free subscription IRIN Site Map RSS find PlusNews on facebook follow PlusNews on twitter

 According to marketing materials, Qina can help patients recover from AIDS, but none of its claims are backed up by properly conducted clinical trials.

-JOHANNESBURG, 2 July 2007 (PlusNews) - "A powerful immune booster" proclaims a large advertisement in the window of a downtown pharmacy in Johannesburg, South Africa.
+Johannesburg, 2 July 2007 (PlusNews) - "A powerful immune booster" proclaims a large advertisement in the window of a downtown pharmacy in Johannesburg, South Africa.
 The product, called Qina, sells for R120 [US$17] in bottles labelled "clinically proven".
 HIV and AIDS top the list of diseases it claims to alleviate.

 "Not only can Qina prevent someone developing AIDS, but patients with very low CD4 [cell] counts [which measure the strength of the immune system] and high viral loads [of HIV in the bloodstream] benefit almost immediately, with reduced nausea and diarrhoea, increased energy and appetite and immune cell counts that continue to increase over long periods, thus ensuring a normal quality of life is achieved," say flyers available in three local languages and a website.